harvester/docs/docs/advanced/settings.md

 ### `overcommit-config`

-**Definition**: Percentage of physical CPU, memory, and storage allocatable for VM usage.
+**Definition**: Percentage of physical compute, memory, and storage resources that can be allocated for VM use.

-Setting these values greater than 100% will allow multiple virtual machines to be scheduled even when physical resources would notionally be fully allocated.
-For example, with the default CPU overcommit of 1600%, memory overcommit of 150%, and storage overcommit of 200%, it will be possible to schedule:

-- 16x the number of physical CPUs on a host for VM usage.
-- 1.5x the amount of physical RAM on a host for VM usage.
-- 2x the amount of physical storage in Longhorn for VM storage.

-Overcommit is commonly used to optimize physical resource allocation when most VMs are not often expected to hit their allocated limits for CPU, memory and storage.
+Overcommitting is used to optimize physical resource allocation, particularly when VMs are not expected to fully consume the allocated resources most of the time.
+Setting values greater than 100% allows scheduling of multiple VMs even when physical resources are notionally fully allocated.

 **Default values**: `{ "cpu":1600, "memory":150, "storage":200 }`

+With the default values, it would be possible to schedule the following:

+- 16x the number of physical CPUs on a host
+- 1.5x the amount of physical RAM on a host
+- 2x the amount of physical storage in Longhorn

-If a VM is configured to use 2 CPUs (i.e. 2,000 milicpus of `2000m`), and the overcommit value is 1600%, Harvester only requests 2000/16 = 125 milicpu from the Kubernetes scheduler.
+A VM that is configured to use 2 CPUs (equivalent to 2,000 milliCPU) can consume the full allocation as long as the resources are available.
+However, if the host is running heavy workloads and an overcommit value is set (for example, 1600%), Harvester only requests 125 milliCPU from the Kubernetes scheduler (2000/16 = 125 milliCPU).

 **Example**: